kaorahi/katawrap/README.md

 ## <a name="limitations"></a>Limitations at present

-* Only the main branch is analized in SGF.
+* Only the main branch is analyzed in SGF.
 * Handicap stones (AB[], AW[]) are regarded as normal moves in SGF.
 Related to that, specification of the initial player (PL[]) is ignored in SGF.
 * `reportDuringSearchEvery` and `action` are not supported in queries.
-* Error handlings are almost missing.
+* Error handling is almost missing.
 * The fields and the options may be changed in future.

 Never consider to open "public katawrap server" as it accesses local files and may show their contents in error messages if `sgfFile` is given in the query.
 Though there is the option `-disable-sgf-file`, it is not tested sufficiently yet.